 As a one school multi-academy trust we have members and a board of directors / trustees serving The Orchards Junior School.

-In the Sparkle Multi-Academy Trust members are responsible for ultimate control over the academy trust, with the ability to appoint some of the trustees and the right to amend the trust's articles of association.
+The members of the trust are responsible for the ultimate control over the academy trust, with the ability to appoint some of the trustees and the right to amend the trust's articles of association.

 The trustees are responsible for setting the direction, holding the headteacher to account and ensuring financial probity.

-Main responsibilities include to:
+The main responsibilities of the trustees include:

-- · Determine the aims, ethos and priorities of the school - · Delegation of power to run the school to the Headteacher - · Agree the School Improvement Plan - · Approve and monitor the budget and impact of spending - · Approve whole school policies - · Monitor teaching standards - Approve the staffing structure, ratify the appraisal process and undertake the headteacher performance management with the support of an external adviser - · Ratify the statutory pay policy and approve teacher salaries
+- · Determining the aims, ethos and priorities of the school; - Delegating the power to run the school to the Headteacher; - · Agreeing the school improvement plan; - Approving and monitoring the budget and monitoring the impact of spending; - · Approving whole school policies; - · Monitoring teaching standards: - Approving the staffing structure, ratifying the appraisal process and undertaking the Headteacher performance management process with the support of an external adviser; - · Ratifying the statutory pay policy and approving teacher salaries.

-All other duties are delegated to the headteacher who also undertakes the role of accounting officer.
+All other duties are delegated to the Headteacher who also undertakes the role of Accounting Officer.